-Servicing fees increased 48% in the quarter ended February 28, 1999 from the comparable period of fiscal 1998.
-The increase was due to higher levels of net interest cash flows, increased fee revenue, and decreased credit losses from securitized consumer loans.
+Servicing fees increased 34% and 40% in the quarter and six month period ended May 31, 1999 from the comparable periods of fiscal 1998.
+The increase in both periods was due to higher levels of net interest cash flows, increased fee revenue, and decreased credit losses from securitized consumer loans.
 The increases in net interest and fee revenue were primarily a result of higher levels of average securitized loans.
 The decrease in credit losses was the result of a lower net charge-off rate, partially offset by an increase in the level of securitized consumer loans.